Blood Type and WinRho

 In most pregnancies, labour starts between 37 and 42 weeks after the last menstrual period.
 Labour is considered preterm labor when it starts before the beginning of the 37th week.

 What causes preterm labour?

 It is not known exactly what causes labour to start.
-Hormones produced by both the mother and fetus play a role.
+Hormones produced by both the pregnant person and fetus play a role.
 Preterm labor may be a normal process that starts early for some reason.
 Or, it may be started by some other problem, like infection of the uterus or amniotic fluid.
-In most cases of preterm labour, the exact cause is not known.
-Half of the women who go into preterm labour have no known risk factors.
+In most cases of preterm labour the exact cause is not known.
+Half of pregnant people who go into preterm labour have no known risk factors.

 Why the concern?

 Growth and development in the last part of pregnancy is critical to the baby’s health.
 If preterm labour is found early enough, delivery can sometimes be prevented or postponed.
 This will give your baby extra time to grow and mature.
 A medication (corticosteroid) can be given to help the baby mature if preterm labour is suspected.

 The earlier the baby is born, the greater the risk of problems.
 Preterm birth, especially very preterm delivery before 30 weeks, accounts for about 75% of newborn deaths that are not related to birth defects.
 Even “late preterm” babies, i.e. born between 34 – 37 weeks, can have problems such as maintaining a normal body temperature.
 Thus, if you are planning a home birth but find yourself delivering before 37 weeks, it will be recommended that you birth in the hospital.

 Change or significant increase in vaginal discharge - spotting